ch4mpy/self-signed-certificate-generation/README.md

+I did not know about [mkcert](https://github.com/FiloSottile/mkcert) when I wrote this, you could consider using it instead of this script (but I'm not sure it is able to add the new certificate to several JDK/JRE cacerts file like the script below does).

 # self-signed-certificate-generation
 Generate self-signed certificate in various formats for your dev machine and adds it to the `cacerts` files of your JREs / JDKs.
 You may add as many `altnames` and JDK/JRE as you want.